 File name Description pmc100_functions1.[ch]
 Contains declaration and implementation of helper function for API group 1 pmc100_functions2.[ch]
 Contains declaration and implementation of helper function for API group 2 pmc100_functions_common.[ch]
-Contains declaration and implementation of common helper function for API group 1 and 2 pmc100.h Contains the definition of library data structures pmc100_drv.[ch]
+Contains declaration and implementation of common helper function for API group 1 and 2 pmc100.h Contains the definition of library data structures pmc100_defs.h Contains internal constants used by the API pmc100_drv.[ch]
 Example platform independent reference interrupt driven driver and example of PMC-100 library API usage main_threadx.c Reference example of using PMC-100 driver in ThreadX OS

-Normally, the pmc100 directory should be placed in the same directory that your core.
+Normally, the pmc100 directory should be placed in the same directory as your core.
 The library is broken down into two groups of functions in pmc100\api1 and pmc100\api2, respectively.
 You can use pmc100\api1 on its own but pmc100\api2 must be used together with pmc100\api1.